-Each tutorial (beginning Jan 15) will begin with a student presentation and discussion arising from it.
+Each tutorial (beginning Jan 28, concluding March 18) will begin with a student presentation and discussion arising from it.
 Students will sign up for either presentation #1 (Jesus the savior) or presentation #2 (preaching the kerygma).
 Presentations are worth 20%.